RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK811-Breakout-Board/AT-Command-Manual/README.md

 18. <b>at+set_config=lora:confirm:`<type>`</b>

-This command is used for setting the type messages to be sent: Confirmed/Unconfirmed.
+This command is used for setting the type of messages to be sent: Confirmed/Unconfirmed.

 | Operation | Command                             | Response |
 | --------- | ----------------------------------- | -------- |